 The Buyer Needs To Complete The Order

 After finishing the gig and fulfilling the request of the client, the freelancer marks the order as delivered.
 The buyer can then mark it as complete, or request revisions if need be.

-If things get bitter between freelancers and clients, and the two parties aren’t able to resolve their issues, they can always turn to the Resolution Center.
+If there is a problem with the order, and the two parties aren’t able to resolve the issue, they can always turn to the Resolution Center.
 Here, Fiverr’s customer service team assesses the situation and solves any issues.